awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-clean-up.md

 ## What's Next?<a name="tutorials-wordpress-clean-up-whats-next"></a>

 If you've arrived here, congratulations\!
-You have successfully completed an AWS CodeDeploy deployment, and then updated your site's code and redeployed it\.
+You have successfully completed a CodeDeploy deployment, and then updated your site's code and redeployed it\.